-- These are lessons learned from maining multiple large Jenkins instances over the years. - Cloudera's three masters with 1000+ jobs each with dozens running at a time. - builds.apache.org's 1000+ jobs from ~100 different project teams. - Oh, and my time on IRC, working on core and plugins, etc.
+These are lessons learned from maintaining multiple large Jenkins instances over the years.

+- Cloudera's three masters with 1000+ jobs each (4800+ total!
+Ouch!) with dozens running at a time. - builds.apache.org's 1200+ jobs from ~120 different project teams. - Oh, and my time on IRC, working on core and plugins, etc.